The Lancaster Pride festival returns in 2021, celebrating the LGBTQ+ community

-LANCASTER, Pa. — Hundreds celebrated the LGBTQ+ community at the Lancaster Pride festival.
+LANCASTER, Pa. — Hundreds celebrated the LGBTQ+ community at the Lancaster Pride festival on Oct.
+24.

 State and local leaders, allies, and more than 100 vendors celebrated the LGBTQ+ community at the Lancaster Pride festival on Sunday, with the event taking place at Clipper Magazine Stadium.